open-cogsci/osdoc/include/api/joystick.md

-If you insert the JOYSTICK plugin at the start of your experiment, a JOYSTICK object automatically becomes part of the experiment object and can be used within an inline_script item as JOYSTICK.
+If you insert the JOYSTICK plugin at the start of your experiment, a JOYSTICK object automatically becomes part of the experiment object and can be used within an INLINE_SCRIPT item as `joystick`.

 {% set arg_joybuttonlist = "A list of buttons that are accepted or " +
 "`None` to accept all buttons." %}